XTABENTÚN – Honey and Anise Liqueur

 How to Drink Xtabentún

 Every person that has come to visit usually ends up taking a bottle home once they taste it.
-You can find Xtabentún in most supermarkets and liquor stores, and a one-litre bottle is around $200 pesos, or $10 USD.
+You can find Xtabentún in most supermarkets and liquor stores, and a one-litre bottle is around $200 pesos, or $10 U.S.

 Nixta Licor – Mexican Corn Liquor